Nildram/cyber-challenge-walkthrough/README.md

 ## Step 2 - Exploiting

-Now we can move on to exploiting a local copy of the application before going back to the challenge server.
+Now we can move on to exploiting a local copy of the application before going back to the challenge server (or your local server if that's where it's running).
 There are three things we need in order to successfully exploit the `echo` application:

 1. Control of the instruction pointer (EIP).
 2. Somewhere to put our shellcode.